ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

 the great and melancholy story.
-It has broken his heart, it has untwisted for him all the ties of nature, it has made love and friend- ship into delusions, and life itself a troubled dream.
+It has broken his heart, it has untwisted for him all the ties of nature, it has made love and friendship into delusions, and life itself a troubled dream.
 What is the secret of the subdued dead hush and calm with which he comes before us in the end?
-Is it mere weariness, exhaustion of all possi- bility of action, the sense that nothing more remains worth strug- glin for " for even his revenge, the one object which had kept the channels of life clear, has dis- appeared in the last chapter ?
-Who can tell 1 only at the very end does a gleam of the old passion flash
+Is it mere weariness, exhaustion of all possibility of action, the sense that nothing more remains worth struggling for — for even his revenge, the one object which had kept the channels of life clear, has disappeared in the last chapter?
+Who can tell?
+Only at the very end does a gleam of the old passion flash